shiva1515/shiva1515.github.io/_posts/2019-06-04-All-you-need-to-know-about-Vae-(Part-1).md

 The reparametrization consists of saying that sampling from $z\sim N(\mu,\sigma)$ is equivalent to sampling $\epsilon∼N(0,1)$ and setting $z=\mu+\sigma⊙\epsilon$.
 After reparametrization we easily backpropogate.

+so thats the end of the theory section I hope you like it and in the next part we will implement the VAE for molecular generation or say the text generation.we use molecules as SMILES.

 References<br/>
 <a href="https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html" target="_blank">From Autoencoder to Beta-VAE</a> and <a href="http://kvfrans.com/variational-autoencoders-explained/" target="_blank">Variational Autoencoders Explained</a> nice explanation in these blogs I used images from these blogs<br/>